-Next, we add two nodes or instances of the flange, then a bolt node, and finally a nut node to the assembly.
-We then retrieve the necessary work coordinate systems (WCS) from the parts to connect the nodes using 3d constraints.
-Coordinate systems, also called mates, are used for positioning nodes in the assembly relative to each other.
+Next, we add two instances of the flange part, then an instance of the bolt, and finally a nut instance to the assembly.
+We then retrieve the necessary work coordinate systems (WCS) from the parts to connect the instances using 3d constraints.
+Coordinate systems, also called mates, are used for positioning the instances in the assembly relative to each other.
 Copy the following code snippet to your template.

 As result you should see the following graphics.
-All nodes have been added to the origin.
-We even can't see the two flanges, because they have exactly the same position.
+All instances have been added to the origin.
+We can't even see the two flanges, because they have exactly the same position.

-As you probably expect, we have to fix the postions by adding constraints to the nodes.
+As you probably expect, we have to fix the postions by adding constraints to the instances.

 - Create a fastened origin constraint to fasten the first flange to the origin